 Perched on Adelaide Street, KIIN is one of my favourite Thai restaurants in all of Toronto.
 Here, they serve up Thai cuisine from all over the country.

 Once you’re here, make sure to try their dumplings which are equally artistic and totally delicious.

 9.)
 Visit the Royal Ontario Museum

-The Royal Ontario Museum is easily one of the best things to do on a weekend in Toronto if you’re wanting to explore the museums in the city.
+The Royal Ontario Museum is easily one of the best things to do on a weekend in Toronto if you want to explore the museums in the city.
 Once you’ve booked your tickets, you’ll see everything from dinosaurs to diamonds – it’s got everything.

-Plus, you can also book special exhibit tickets that are totally worth it for more sought-after collections.
+Plus, you can also book special exhibit tickets that are worth it for more sought-after collections.